cyberspeck/dotfiles/README.md

-# dotfiles
+#dotfiles
 my dotfiles

-first: execute "bash makesymlinks.sh"
-second: execute "bash go-vim.sh"
-third: execute "bash.go-YCM.sh"

 thanks to Michael Smalley for the very nice instructions on how to create your own dotfiles repository: http://blog.smalleycreative.com/tutorials/using-git-and-github-to-manage-your-dotfiles/

 https://git-scm.com/book/en/v2/Git-Tools-Submodules